Long Island Prefab Home

 When Igal Toledano, a professional interior designer, mentioned building a modern coastal home he and his wife planned on retiring to, an associate of his (and past Bensonwood client) recommended he give us a call.
 Armed with a sketch, Mr. Toledano met with Bensonwood architect, Bill Holtz.
-Together, they refined the design and modified it for Bensonwood's method of Montage building, where the panelized and timberframe elements would be precision-fabricated off site in New Hampshire, packed flat on trucks, and rapidly assembled on site using a crane.
+Together, they refined the design and modified it for Bensonwood's prefab building method.
+The panelized and timberframe elements would be precision-fabricated off-site in New Hampshire, packed flat on trucks, and rapidly assembled on-site using a crane.

 Beginning with the inside and working out, the interior layout of the 3-bedroom, single-story home indicated an open space plan flanked by bedroom spaces on either side of the house.
 With the master suite on one end and two guest rooms on the other (one for a grown daughter when visiting), both private and gathering areas could be optimized.
-Tying together the two bedroom wings, a large window wall would bathe the common areas of the home natural light.
+Tying together the two bedroom wings, a large window wall would bathe the home natural light's common areas.
 The cellar level encompasses a rec room, mechanical room, and storage areas.

 Moving outside, the East Hampton NY home site, well out to sea on the South Fork of Long Island, presented the usual engineering challenges faced by exposed coastal towns.
-Though well above sea level, and not prone to flooding, the home needed to be robust enough to withstand 120-mph wind loads while maintaining its crisp, mid-century, contemporary design aesthetic and airy, light-filled spaces.
-Many robust shear walls would be required to ensure the glass and wood home could withstand the hurricane force winds that periodically pummel Long Island's eastern shore.
+Though well above sea level and not prone to flooding, the home needed to be robust enough to withstand 120-mph wind loads while maintaining its crisp, mid-century, contemporary design aesthetic and airy, light-filled spaces.
+Many rugged shear walls would be required to ensure the glass and wood home could withstand the hurricane-force winds that periodically pummel Long Island's eastern shore.

 In approaching their retirement years, the Toledano's were especially interested in obtaining an energy-sipping, high-performance building shell that they could build-out themselves; a cost-saving option, initially, that would keep paying dividends year-after-year through drastically lower heating and cooling costs.

-According to Bensonwood Building Systems head, Jay Lepple, "The window wall itself needed to have significantly tight tolerances to allow the window to fit inside it.
-Working under controlled shop conditions, we were able to insert the massive windows into these Nordic window wall assemblies.
-Additionally, it was essential that each panelized window assembly line up horizontally and vertically to its consecutive mate on site.
-The 3.5″ fin/mull between each window had multiple purposes: It had to be aesthetically pleasing plus meet all of the structural considerations for wind, point loading, panel-to-panel fastening, and serve as the key element for holding the building down.
-Panelizing these systems off site and having them installed by our crew led to great precision which will directly translate into performance."
+According to Bensonwood Building Systems head Jay Lepple, "The window wall itself needed to have significantly tight tolerances to allow the window to fit inside it.
+Working under controlled shop conditions, we could insert the massive windows into these Nordic window wall assemblies.
+Additionally, each panelized window assembly needed to horizontally and vertically to its consecutive mate on site.
+The 3.5" fin/mull between each window had multiple purposes: It had to be aesthetically pleasing plus meet all of the structural considerations for wind, point loading, panel-to-panel fastening, and serve as the key element for holding the building down.
+Panelizing these systems off-site and having them installed by our crew led to great precision which will directly translate into performance."

 Low maintenance, wide fiber cement boards on the home's exterior will offer excellent protection against the elements and Bensonwood's standard R-35 OB PlusWalls™ and airtight gasketing throughout will provide superior thermal and sealing properties.
 A shallow-pitched, membrane (rubber) roof rounds out the weatherization complement.